opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 - Applying BDD with Sylius
 - 2 years since release of Sylius (Symfony 2 alpha)
+* The business part is more important than the code part
+* Behaviour driven development

 ## Migrating to Symfony one route at a time (Steve Winter)